 Top FL Multi-use Bike Trails

 Sweetheart Trail starts at Sickler Park, at the end of the Halifax River Trail (Holly Hill/Daytona Beach city limits).
 It continues south about 4.5 miles to Beville Rd. on a route that includes both multi-use trail and sidewalks, and runs under several bridges crossing the Halifax River.
-The most pleasant section is along Riverfront Park, where the trail parallels the city's downtown with access to shops and restaurants.
+We much enjoyed a pleasant section through Riverfront Park, where the trail passes the city's revitalized old downtown, with access to shops and restaurants.
 Sweetheart Trail is part of both the St. Johns River to Sea Loop and East Coast Greenway (Maine to Key West).

 Map link...
 Sweetheart Trail

 Surface: Paved, shared-use trail plus road side path